-ment that meets the above requirements.
+In this paper, we focus on the problem of beacon placement that meets the above requirements.
 Specifically, our objective is to: minimize the number of beacons required to deterministically monitor all the links of a given network, even in the presence of dynamism in IP routes.

-A. Past Work
+2.1 Past Work

 A fundamental step in finding the smallest beacon set for a network is to first enlist the edges that can be monitored by each candidate beacon, referred to as the monitorable edge set (MES) of the beacon.
 Note that the union of MES of all beacons in a beacon set is equal to the set of all network edges.
-In general, the larger is the average MES size in a beacon set, the smaller is the beacon set.2 Below, we briefly discuss two beacon placement schemes that have been proposed in recent literature, which differ in their assumptions about which links comprise the MES of a beacon.
+In general, the larger is the average MES size in a beacon set, the smaller is the beacon set.2